|

 terrible paper/wax capacitors and the electrolytic

 capacitors.
-I didn't replace anything else because I didn't have
+I didn't replace anything else because I didn't

 to.
 It has been